OpenNebula/docs/source/deployment/references/one_scalability.rst

 For non test installations use MySQL database. sqlite is too slow for more than a couple hosts and a few VMs.

+Be sure to review the :ref:`recommended maintenance procedures <mysql_maintenance>` for the MySQL database backend.

 Sunstone Tuning
 ---------------------------